doug3236/ABWProfilePatches/README.md

          ---------- Step 2 -----------
     ABWProfilePatches MeasurementFilename.txt ProfileName
-      If only MeasurementFilename is given, just display statistics, otherwise Reads a ABW CGATS measurement file of neutral patches and creates synthetic RGBLAB CGATs files named "ProfileName.txt" and "ProfileName_adj.txt" from which one creates ICC profiles.
+      If only MeasurementFilename is given, just display statistics, and extended tracking accuracy, otherwise
+      Reads a ABW CGATS measurement file of neutral patches and creates synthetic RGBLAB CGATs files named "ProfileName.txt" and "ProfileName_adj.txt" from which one creates ICC profiles.
 Then make profiles from these two files